-- 1. To receive the Company's audited Annual Report and Financial Statements for the year ended 28 February 2017. - 2.
-To declare a final dividend of 2.50p per ordinary share and 4.50p per "C" share in respect of the year ended 28 February 2017. - 3.
-To approve the Directors Remuneration Policy. - 4.
-To approve the Directors Remuneration Report for the year ended 28 February 2017. - 5.
-To re-elect Mr Paul Thomas as a Director of the Company. - 6.
-To re-elect Mr Alan Moore as a Director of the Company. - 7.
-To re-elect Mr Colin Wood as a Director of the Company. - 8.
-To re-appoint BDO LLP as Auditor of the Company to hold office until the conclusion of the next AGM at which accounts are laid before the Company. - 9.
-To authorise the Directors to determine the remuneration of the Auditor.
+- To receive the Company's audited Annual Report and Financial Statements for the year ended 28 February 2018. - To declare a final dividend of 2.50p per ordinary share and 4.50p per "C" share in respect of the year ended 28 February - To approve the Directors Remuneration Report for the year ended 28 February - 4.
+To re-elect Mr Paul Thomas as a Director of the Company. - 5.
+To re-elect Mr Alan Moore as a Director of the Company. - To re-elect Mr Colin Wood as a Director 6. of the Company. - To re-appoint BDO LLP as Auditor of the 7.
+Company to hold office until the conclusion of the next AGM at which accounts are laid before the Company. - To authorise the Directors to determine the remuneration of the Auditor.